cruz-control/nautilus/sample-nautilus-desktop-gui/README.md

 ## TLDR

-Create a copy of this folder, then inside each file, change every instance of "INITIALS" with your initial, and then run the command below to start your instance.
+Create a copy of this folder, then inside each file, change every instance of "cruzid" with your cruzid, and then run the command below to start your instance.

 ```bash
 sh setup.sh 0
 ```

 to start your desktop.
-Finally, go to the url mentioned in the desktop-ingres file, which would look like this `INITIALS.nrp-nautilus.io`.
+Finally, go to the url mentioned in the desktop-ingres file, which would look like this `cruzid.nrp-nautilus.io`.

 When you go to the url, it will ask for username and password.